KonnorRogers/vite_rb/README.md

 ## Production

-Gem hooks up to the `rails assets:precompile` and `rails assets:clobber`, so no special setup is required.
+ViteRb hooks up to the `rails assets:precompile` and `rails assets:clobber`, so no special setup is required.

 You can start vite_rb's compilation process manually by running